GNOME! The default on Ubuntu!

 I could, e.g. try to use xmonad

 Tilix is the terminal emulator that Gnome people tend to like.
-It has consistent keyboard shortcuts, tiles (but tiles terminals only) and integrates into the Gnome.
-I prefer hyper FWIW; it’s cross platform and feels modern, as close as you can get outside of macos to the best terminal, iterm2.
+It has consistent keyboard shortcuts, tiles (but tiles terminal windows only; who wants that?) and integrates into the Gnome.
+I prefer hyper FWIW; it’s cross platform and feels modern, as close as you can get outside of macos to the best terminal that actually ships, iterm2.

-For me.
-No mistake, GNOME is a gigantic and over-engineered system which could do with even more stuff trimmed away and the goal of minimalism is important and indeed there is much more.
+Wrong for me.
+No mistake, GNOME is a gigantic and over-engineered system which TBH could do with even more stuff trimmed away and the goal of minimalism is important.
 I get that the trade-offs are hard.
-I suppose the situation is that 1) the developers of Nautilus attach less weight than I do to consistency across user interfaces, 2) the developers of Nautilus are wrong.↩︎
+I suppose the situation is that the developers think it is ok that system simplicity can come at the expense of user consistency, which means that while life might be simpler for the computer it is more complex for me because I have to remember which developer thought they should buck a trend they decided was complex.↩︎